jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 It run on all mobile platforms: Android, iOS11 and Windows mobile.
 You can use it with your own phone.
 Depending on your device, it can run very fast, up to 60fps on 2year-old phones!

-On top of that, it is open source and free of charge.
-The code is all available on [github](https://github.com/jeromeetienne/ar.js).
+On top of that, the code is open source and all available on [github](https://github.com/jeromeetienne/ar.js).

 A-frame is very easy to use so i wanted to make sure that AR.js was working well with a-frame.
 Thus, combining a-frame and AR.js, it's simple for everybody to create AR content on the web.